King of Prussia (shopping mall): 2020s

 On May 3, 2021, during the COVID-19 pandemic, Montgomery County opened a COVID-19 vaccination site in the former JCPenney space, which has since shut down.

 In June 2022, it was announced that Wayfair, an online retailer of furniture and home goods, would open a brick-and-mortar store in the previous JCPenney outpost.
 The store was to feature a cafe and a rooftop deck with a bar.
 The Wayfair store was planned to open in 2023 or 2024 before plans were cancelled.

 In 2023, it was announced that Eataly, a chain of Italian food halls, would be opening at the mall in 2025.
 It opened on October 2, 2025.

 In August 2020, Lord & Taylor announced it would close all its stores, as a result of the economic effects of the COVID-19 pandemic.
 On June 18, 2024, it was announced that Netflix would open a Netflix House venue in the former Lord & Taylor space, featuring set replicas from shows and movies, themed restaurants, a theater, and gift shops.
-The venue is the first-of-its-kind, alongside another set to open at Galleria Dallas in Dallas.
+The venue is the first-of-its-kind, alongside one that opened at Galleria Dallas in Dallas on December 11, 2025, and another set to open at the BLVD Las Vegas in Las Vegas in late 2027.
 Netflix House opened on November 12, 2025.

 In March 2025, it was announced that Simon was nearing a deal to bring retail and entertainment venues to the former JCPenney building.
-On October 23, 2025, Simon announced that Level 99, an entertainment venue, would open in 2027 using a portion of the former JCPenney.
+On October 23, 2025, Simon announced that Level99, an entertainment venue, would open in 2027 using a portion of the former JCPenney.
 On November 3, 2025, it was announced that Dick's House of Sport, an experiential retail concept by Dick's Sporting Goods, would open in 2027 using an additional portion of the former JCPenney.